IRS-Public/tax-withholding-estimator/scriber-rfc.md

 More importantly, JSX is essentially impossible to edit programatically.
 The tooling does not exist to pass a program some JSX and then have it output new JSX for you.
-This is why it wasn't possible to build an interface for non-engineering owners to view and edit the flow.
+This is why it wasn't possible to build an interface for non-engineering owners to edit the flow, or view the relationships between its nodes.

 All-screens—a read-only one-page view of the entire DF application—was a dramatic productivity unlock from the declarative flow, but there's a reason the tooling never evolved beyond that.
 JSX is syntax for building React elements, so all-screens works by introspecting a tree of React elements.